Let’s call this Texas comfort food. And the gravy…. oh the gravy is oh so wonderful. Chucked full of spicy flavor and creamy goodness.

-After I did Iowa comfort food, the tenderloin sandwich, I was looking for more and chicken fried steak (AKA Southern Fried Steak) came to the top of the list.
+After I had done Iowa comfort food, the tenderloin sandwich, I was looking for more, and chicken fried steak (AKA Southern Fried Steak) came to the top of the list.
 It has a lot of similar techniques to the tenderloin.
 Coat and pan fry.
 Then serve with gravy instead of the sandwich like the tenderloin.
-For inspiration I used several recipes but really The Homesick Texan was the best so check out the great discussion
+For inspiration, I used several recipes, but The Homesick Texan was the best so check out the great discussion

-Yes two ratings.
-The 4 is overall but really I must give the gravy a 5.
+Yes, two ratings.
+The four is overall but I must give the gravy a 5.
 This is an “everyday” recipe with not the most tender piece of meat so a 4 overall is really good.

 Notes: I used less oil to pan fry.
-I had about 3/8 inch of oil that to me is enough and it worked fine.
-I should have cut the meat into 4 pieces but since there were two of us, it seem to be a waste of time.
-I beat 3 eggs but 2 would have been enough.
-The gravy recipe call for 1 t pepper and salt to taste but I used the seasoned flour from the meat.
+I had about 3/8 inch of oil that to me is enough, and it worked fine.
+I should have cut the meat into four pieces, but since there were two of us, it seems to be a waste of time.
+I beat three eggs, but two would have been enough.
+The gravy recipe call for one t pepper and salt to taste but I used the seasoned flour from the meat.
 That was enough spicing.
 The picture looks like a lot of pepper that that is from the pan and frying.

 Beat 2-3 eggs with 1/2 cup of milk in a pan.
 In a second pan, mix 2 cups AP flour, 2 tsp kosher salt, 1 tsp pepper and 1/4 tsp Cayenne pepper.